Accumulation in Jacques Rivette’s La Belle Noiseuse (1991)

 On watching all of Patrick Keiller’s “Robinson” trilogy of films recently, it struck home how effectively stillness within a visual frame can traverse the geographical plain and recreate a journey that is both political and sociological.
 This, of course, goes to the heart filmmaking itself, the relationships with cuts especially and its portrayal of time, space and movement within a diegetic reality all being key … Continue reading Stasis In London (1994) – Patrick Keiller.

-The Nowhere Road in The Discreet Charm Of The Bourgeoisie (1972) – Luis Buñuel.
+The Nowhere Road in The Discreet Charm Of The Bourgeoisie (1972)

 On finishing W.G.
-Sebald’s four quartered documentary piece, The Emigrants (1992), I felt as if a loose connection to some recent film or book was hanging midair, waiting to be tied up.
-The narrative is split into the stories of four émigrés, all seemingly interconnected by a multitude of strange images but chiefly connected by their fleeing from the rise of Nazi Germany to both … Continue reading Ghosts In The Ice: The Emigrants (W.G.
-Sebald) and 45 Years (Andrew Haigh).
+Sebald’s novel The Emigrants (1992), it felt as if some loose connection to a recent film or book was left hanging mid-air.
+The narrative of Sebald’s novel is split into the stories of four émigrés, all seemingly interconnected by a multitude of strange images but chiefly by their fleeing from the rise of Nazi Germany.
+The connection didn’t seem to be so … Continue reading Ghosts in the Ice

 Fear And Loathing In The Countryside – Withnail And I (1987).